lenaxia/generative-agent/roles/README.md

         "shared": ["redis_tools"],  # List of shared tools (redis_tools commonly used) "include_builtin": False,  # CRITICAL: Usually False (excludes calculator, file_read, shell) "fast_reply": {
-            "enabled": True,  # Enable tools in fast-reply mode, you may not want this if you can fetch all relevant data in pre-
+            "enabled": True,  # Enable tools in fast-reply mode, you may not want this if you can fetch all relevant data in pre-processing
         },
     },